 Home inspection checklist for buyers:

-Check any repairs the seller makes.
-If the seller agrees to fix problems prior to closing the sale, examine them yourself or ask your home inspector revisit and review them.
+- Check any repairs the seller makes.
+If the seller agrees to fix problems prior to closing the sale, examine them yourself or ask your home inspector to revisit and review them.

 Home inspection checklist for sellers:

-Remove any drain clogs, so the inspector can easily check drainage.
+- Remove any drain clogs so that the inspector can easily check drainage.

-Replace any burned-out light bulbs, so the inspector can easily check the electrical system.
+- Replace any burned-out light bulbs so that the inspector can easily check the electrical system.

-Make sure pilot lights are lit, so the inspector can check gas appliances.
+- Make sure pilot lights are lit so that the inspector can check gas appliances.